Download our free Monitoring Fundamentals Tutorial.

 Cold air is pumped through holes in the raised floor in cold aisles.
 Servers take in the cold air, exhaust it into hot aisles.
 In the hot aisles, CRAC (computer room air conditioner) units draw in the hot return air and cool it as it's pumped back below the raised floor to re-enter the system.

 Server room cooling relies on a number of different variables.
 These include airflow, humidity, return, and equipment distribution.
-That's why you'll need to monitor the effectiveness of your server room's environmental systems in many places.
+Your room requires carefully placed sensors and environmental monitors to stay ahead of potential failures.
+That's why you'll need to monitor the effectiveness of your room's environmental systems in many places.

 You must ensure that the system is working properly.
-You can't simply leave environmental monitoring to the environmental controls in the server room, as they're placed only in areas where cooling, airflow, and humidity are most easily controlled.
+You can't simply leave environmental monitoring to the environmental controls in the room.
+Since they're placed only in areas where cooling, airflow, and humidity are most easily controlled, they prove insufficient.

 Just because everything is fine with your CRAC units doesn't necessarily mean that the cold air is being distributed to the right spots in your server room.
 Humidity may be fine in your return-air space, but on the server room floor, at a different temperature, you may measure something different.
-The varied environment of the server room demands that you spread sensors and monitoring equipment throughout your server room.
+Uneven temperature zones can stress power supplies and other sensitive equipment.
+The varied environment of the room demands that you spread sensors and monitoring equipment throughout your server room.

 Sensors for the TempDefender may be daisy-chained together, so you don't have to run a mess of cabling back to the TempDefender.
-You can also string sensors up to 600 feet away from the RTU, allowing you to run sensors to the most extreme spots in your server room from a centrally located device without worrying about connectivity issues.
+You can also string sensors up to 600 feet away from the RTU.
+This allows you to run sensors to the most extreme spots in your room from a centrally located device without worrying about connectivity issues.

 Be careful if you measure your server room cooling system this way.
 Be sure to run sensors to spots likely to be hot.
 These include above equipment, hot aisles, and near your hottest racks.